Action of 7 April 1800: Battle

 The Spanish convoy sailed on 3 April, and by the afternoon of 5 April was crossing the Bay of Cádiz when it was sighted by lookouts on Leviathan.
 The British force immediately gave chase, the Spanish scattering in an effort to escape.
 Calm weather delayed both forces, but by 03:00 on 6 April Waller could bring Emerald across the path of the small Spanish merchant ship Confiance, bound for Buenos Aires with trade goods.
 Confiance surrendered immediately and was taken to Gibraltar by a prize crew as the British force pressed on.
 The following morning calm winds prevented any movement at all, with allowed boats from Leviathan and Emerald to be launched against a Spanish merchant brig lying becalmed nearby.
 For 40 minutes the boats, commanded by Lieutenant Charles March Gregory, exchanged fire with the brig Los Angeles (apparently also known as Barcelona), before the Spanish vessel surrendered.

 On the morning of 6 April no Spanish ships were in sight other than Los Angeles, but as the wind gradually increased sails were sighted to the east, west and south.
 Duckworth ordered his force to separate, Hallowell pursuing to the south while Leviathan went west and Emerald east.
 At 12:00 however Waller signalled that six sails were visible to the northeast and Duckworth reversed his decision, joining Emerald in pursuit of the main body of the Spanish convoy.
 By the time darkness fell, nine Spanish sail were visible to Leviathan's lookouts.
 During the day the British convoy had succeeded in overrunning two more Spanish ships, La Bastanesa and Nuestra Senora de las Delares, both carrying supplies to Buenos Aires.

 Duckworth planned to sail north using a northwesterly breeze that should allow him to cut across the head of the Spanish convoy.
 At 12:00 on 7 April three sails were sighted and at 02:00 two were identified as Spanish frigates.
 Duckworth ordered his ships to follow parallel courses towards the Spaniards with the intention of bringing them to action at dawn.
 The Spanish captains had misidentified the new arrivals, believing them to be part of the scattered convoy, and it was not until dawn that they realised their mistake, by which time Duckworth's force was too close for them to escape.
 Duckworth hailed the nearest frigate, demanding its surrender in the face of overwhelming force, but the Spanish captain refused, raising all sail in an effort to escape.
 The second Spanish ship did likewise despite a volley of musket fire from the Royal Marines on Leviathan, and Duckworth instead attempted to smash the Spanish frigates' rigging with a broadside fired over their decks.
 This effort failed, but a second attack by Emerald was more successful despite ineffective counterfire from the Spanish ships.
-With their rigging damaged and escape impossible, the frigates Carmen and Santa Florentina surrendered rather than face another broadside from Leviathan.
+With their rigging damaged and escape impossible, and the frigates, Nuestra Señora del Carmén and Santa Florentina, surrendered rather than face another broadside from Leviathan.